heshandesilva/professional-commercial-cleaning-services/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
       Your quest for trustworthy cleaning services concludes now.
-At Clean Group, we provide an extensive array of cleaning solutions tailored for both large and small enterprises, ensuring their workspaces remain immaculate at all times.
+We provide an extensive array of cleaning solutions tailored for both large and small enterprises, ensuring their workspaces remain immaculate at all times.
       Contact us for expert cleaning at competitive rates.
 We serve Sydney, Melbourne, and Brisbane.
     items:
       - type: FeaturedItem
         title: 500k